franzbu/HAeating/README.md

 ---

-AppDaemon gets the room names and the names of the HA Helpers based on this config, and for that it is important that the Helpers are created following the naming pattern below.
+AppDaemon gets the room names and the names of the HA Helpers based on this config, and for that it is important that the Helpers are created following the naming pattern in the section below.

-### Home Assistant Heating needs the following HA Helpers to be created beforehand
+### Required Home Assistant Entities

-Helpers to create for each room, replace 'stubbe' with the name of the room:
+Helpers to create for each room, replace 'stubbe' with the name of each of the rooms:
 ```
 schedule.standard_stubbe
 schedule.holiday_stubbe